dasch-swiss/dsp-api/docs/05-internals/design/adr/ADR-0007-zio-fication-of-responders.md

 In order to remove all _Akka_ dependencies, we have to migrate the existing `Responder`s to a `ZIO` based implementation.
-This migration should be possible to do on a per `Responder` basis so that we do not a single "big-bang" release with too much code changed at once.
+This migration should be possible to do on a per `Responder` basis so that we do not do a single "big-bang" release with too much code changed at once.

 ### Status Quo